Skip to main content

 Catena-X specific Services

-Leveraging the native capabilities of the EDC and the EDC Discovery Service, Catena-X uses a discovery pattern that has the same capability as a central Digital Twin Registry would: It allows to start a Discovery Process with ONLY an Asset ID.
+Leveraging the native capabilities of the EDC and the EDC Discovery Service, Catena-X uses a discovery pattern that has the same capability as a central Digital Twin Registry would: It allows to start a Discovery Process with only an assetId and its type (like manufacturerPartId).
 However, in Catena-X some of the data is deemed so sensitive that a central authority can't be trusted with it.
 Thus, a decentralized approach is implemented: each Data Provider will run their own DTR.
 This poses a challenge for discovery if the BPN of the supplier is not known by the data consumer.
 After all, a Data Consumer must still find out the address where to fetch the data from.
 That's why Catena-X has introduced a three-step discovery pattern made up of the central microservices Discovery Finder, BPN Discovery (or several of them) and finally the EDC discovery that is part of the CX-Portal.
 The Discovery Finder and the BPN Discovery service are described as part of this Kit.

 Sample Data